robotframework/robotframework-RFCP-syllabus/Chapter_1_Introduction.md

 - **Mostly case-insensitive**: Most elemens like keyword or variable names are case insensitive.
 However, some syntax, like library imports is case-sensitice.

+> [!NOTE]
+> This syllabus does NOT cover other formats like Pipe-Separated ( | ) Format or Restructured Text or JSON!

 ### What are Test Cases / Tasks?

 In Robot Framework, **Test Cases** (**Tests**) or **Tasks** are executable entities that serve a specific purpose and are organized into suites.